web-devkits/wasm2native/doc/build_wasm_app.md

 ### Example Usage

 The sample C/C++ source code and shell scripts to automatically compile/run it are in this [directory](../samples/hello-world/).
-Here is the step-by-step guide on how to build different kind of wasm file from C/C++ source code:
+Here is the step-by-step guide on how to build different kinds of wasm files from C/C++ source code:

 #### Compile C/C++ source code to wasm32